MHT in Australia: 6 Essential Facts Every Woman Should Know

 Benefits of MHT

-For women struggling with symptoms that interfere with work, relationships, and quality of life, MHT can be highly impactful for some women.
+For women whose symptoms affect work, relationships, and quality of life, MHT can be a highly effective option.

 Risks and Considerations

-- Breast cancer: Combined oestrogen-progestogen therapy may slightly increase risk, particularly with long-term use.
-Risk decreases after stopping treatment.
+- Breast cancer: Combined oestrogen-progesterone therapy may slightly increase risk with long-term use.
+This risk reduces after stopping treatment.

-- Blood clots (DVT/PE): Higher with oral tablets, lower with patches or gels.
+- Blood clots (DVT/PE): Higher with oral tablets, and lower with patches or gels.

-- Stroke: Risk increases slightly with age, especially for women starting MHT over age 60.
+- Stroke: Risk increases slightly with age, particularly for women starting MHT after age 60.

-For women under 60, or within 10 years of menopause, the benefits of MHT often outweigh the risks.
-Using transdermal options (patches or gels) can further reduce risks.
+For most women under 60, or within 10 years of menopause, the benefits of MHT often outweigh the risks when prescribed and monitored appropriately.

 Who Is a Good Candidate for MHT?

-MHT may not be suitable if you’ve had:
+MHT may not be recommended for women with:

-- A history of blood clots, stroke, or severe liver disease.
+- a history of blood clots or stroke

-In Australia, MHT is prescription-only.
-Some products are covered under the PBS (Pharmaceutical Benefits Scheme), making them more affordable.
+Some MHT medications are subsidised under the Pharmaceutical Benefits Scheme (PBS), making them more affordable.

 Common Questions About MHT